krasimir/stent/README.md

 ## Must-read

-[You are managing state?
+* [You are managing state?
 Think twice.](http://krasimirtsonev.com/blog/article/managing-state-in-javascript-with-state-machines-stent) - an article explaining why finite state machines are important in the context of the UI development.
+* [Getting from Redux to a state machine](http://krasimirtsonev.com/blog/article/getting-from-redux-to-state-machine-with-stent) - a tutorial that transforms a Redux app to an app using Stent

 ## Documentation